 Healthy employees typically have a better quality of life overall: reduced risk of illness, disease, and injury; lower stress levels; and improved mindset.
-But it’s not a one-way street: Healthy employees can reward their employers with more productivity, fewer sick days, and more organizational and community engagement.12 So how can employers infuse more opportunities to boost wellness?
+But it’s not a one-way street: Healthy employees can reward their employers with more productivity, fewer sick days, and more organisational and community engagement.12 So how can employers infuse more opportunities to boost wellness?

 In general, if you look at data about employees who use wellness programs, they’re healthier overall than the employees who don’t participate.13 And when employers explore why employees aren’t engaging, they may find it’s a child care issue, or maybe the program is prohibitive because it requires travel across town.
 For employers, the trick is to start by solving the common problems likely standing in the way of better employee health—and build from there.

 It’s important that employers address all facets of their employees’ well-being.
 That might mean instituting recognition programs, mental health days, and community volunteer activities; or helping to ensure that employees have a sustainable work/life integration by offering hybrid work environments (when appropriate), health coaching, and onsite trails for lunchtime walks.
 With the rise in remote workers, employers might find value in establishing rewards programs for gym visits or participating in an online cycle class to help offsite employees create healthy habits.